wuyx5/Elastic-Shape-Analysis-PTSD/README.md

 Main codes to run the pipeline of elastic shape analysis and build regression models are shared in [Paper code folder](https://github.com/wuyx5/Elastic-Shape-Analysis-PTSD/tree/master/Paper%20code).

 Supplementary materials (GIFs) to the paper are included in [Supplementary Materials folder](https://github.com/wuyx5/Elastic-Shape-Analysis-PTSD/tree/master/Supplementary%20Materials).
 Due to file size limitation, interactive MATLAB figures are shared in [Dropbox](https://www.dropbox.com/sh/1sa45k5do61koet/AACuZMTQtPmxpMNHkJv8ZUCSa?dl=0).
+Please download the whole Supplementary Materials folder in Dropbox and play the interactive MATLAB figures.

-Three formats of files are provided for the visualization of PTSD shape analysis results:
+Other three formats of files are provided for the visualization of PTSD shape analysis results:

 (a) If MATLAB is previously installed, please use the visualization applications in [MATLAB apps folder](https://github.com/wuyx5/Elastic-Shape-Analysis-PTSD/tree/master/MATLAB%20apps).
 Three visualization applications show the subcortical shape changes along different Principal Components, PTSD Symptom Scales and Childhood Trauma Questionnaire Total Score separately;